-TOUR2001 Supervision in the Hospitality and Tourism Industry 42.0 Hours This course will provide students with the skills required to attract, select, hire and orient staff in a culturally diverse workplace.
+TOUR2001 Supervision in the Hospitality and Tourism Industry 42.0 Hours This course will provide students with the knowledge required to supervise staff in a culturally diverse workplace.
 The students will also gain an understanding of the principles of building a team environment.
-Students will examine topics such as establishing a positive work climate, employee training, motivation, evaluation ad discipline, and personal management skills including problem solving, ethical analysis, and organization.
+Topics to be examined include leadership, establishing a positive work climate, employee training, motivation, evaluation, and personal management skills including problem solving and ethical analysis.